jiadonglou/Interactive-Lab-Hub/Lab 1/README.md

 We invented this tool for this lab!
 **Give us feedback on Tinkerbelle.**
 The sound function doesn't work for me.
 The sound is played 10 seconds late.
+I added the sound effect in the video prototype instead.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.